 Engineers have a unique mix of qualities that make them stand out from the crowd.
-Many students (male and female) reading this page will already have them – yes, maybe you were born to be an engineer, and a great one at that.
+Many students reading this page will already have them – yes, maybe you were born to be an engineer, and a great one at that.

 The greatest inventions in the world simply wouldn't have happened without engineers.
 Jet engines, railways, cars, computers, smart phones, the internet, 3D-printing etc. – they needed special people to create them.
 They needed great engineers.

 But what makes a great engineer?
 What is it that makes them able to innovate and invent?
 What qualities enable them to have such a positive impact on the world?

 Renishaw is a world leader in engineering, employing 100's of engineers in the UK.
 Here's what we believe are the characteristics students have that help make them into a great engineer:

 You'll also be pretty good at maths as well.
 You'll like doing calculations and solving mathematical problems – let's face it you're good with numbers.

 It's not though all about science and maths either, far from it.
 Great engineers have a very good imagination and are creative too.
 You need to come up with ideas, new products, systems and processes.

 Of course, whatever kind of engineering you're interested in, accuracy is very important.
 Gadgets, machines and vehicles don't work if a component part doesn't do its job properly.
 So you'll be good with detail, a perfectionist even.